-Just as soon as God had uttered His agreement: "...
-Let us make man in our image, after our likeness..."
-(Genesis 1:26 ESV) The existence of evil was allowed for a short time, so as to be overcome, so as to make mankind in His own image.
-The image of knowing good from evil, yet choosing good... so as to fulfill His own Word at the time of creation; for God is a Holy God.
+Just as soon as God had uttered His agreement, "Let us make man in our image, after our likeness..."
+(Genesis 1:26 ESV) the existence of evil was allowed for a short time, so as to be overcome, so as to make mankind in His own image.